Unit 1: Number Properties

 1.9: Distributive Property

-Watch these videos for more examples.
+Watch these videos for more examples of the distributive law of multiplication.

 Unit 1 Assessment